|

 364. great

-a person who has achieved distinction and honor in some field
+a person who has achieved distinction in some field

 Just when things were looking bleakest, Bruce managed a resounding victory over Pembroke at Loudon Hill and, of greater import, the great enemy Edward I died.